DanielHL/autoformalization_pilot/README.md

 - It is OK to omit some minor intermediate lemmas.
 This just makes the problem harder by essentially requiring the solver to discover and add those on its own!

 - The ultimate contribution should be a single Lean 4 file that may import from MATHLIB but no other libraries.
 It should generate no compilation errors.
 It should contain up to 20 `sorry` statements such that, once filled in, the file will type check and constitute a proof of an interesting mathematical result.
+It is OK to include some supporting code above the first node.

 - You may include as many formalized background statements as you would like, and add them as hypotheses to the statement of the main theorem.
 These will be identified as `hypothesis` nodes (see below).